lorisleiva/laravel-search-string/README.md

 You can also query for the existence of related records, for example, articles published in 2020, which have more than 100 comments that are either not spam or written by John.

-> [WIP] This will be available starting from version 1.x which will be released very soon.

 ```php
 Article::usingSearchString('published = 2020 and comments: (not spam or author.name = John) > 100');